-If your intentions are good but your efforts are lacklustre, you’re probably struggling for motivation.
+If your New Year’s intentions are good but your efforts are lacklustre, you’re probably struggling for motivation.
 Don’t despair: it happens to us all.
 Follow these tips to keep your workouts fresh and your motivation levels at an all-time high.

 Set small, achievable goals